Ramya Sathianathan Polytechnic and B.Ed College

-Ramya Sathianathan Polytechnic and B.Ed College is a private college in Pudhupatti, India.
+Ramya Sathianathan Polytechnic and B.Ed College is a private college in Pudhupatti, Tiruchirapalli, India under the Directorate of Technical Education, Chennai.
 It offers Diploma Courses and B.Ed.

 History

-The school was co-founded by Civil Engineer R. Sathianathan, B.E.
-He had helped many of his friends and customers to construct buildings for them to start Schools and Colleges.
-His wife and co-founder Janet Ramya helped ensure that the students were held to high standards of discipline, academic excellence and personal hygiene especially the Girl Students.

-In honour of his parents they formed a registered Trust to support the school in 2010.
+The school was co-founded by civil engineer R. Sathianathan.
+His wife and co-founder is Janet Ramya.
+They formed a registered Trust, Rayappan Mariyapushpam Educational and Public Charitable Trust, to support the school in 2010 in the name of their parents.
 The pair established two Colleges to educate underprivileged youth.
-The Technical Institution was named Ramya Sathianathan Polytechnic College in 2011 at Pudupatti Village.
-The second institution was Ramya Sathianathan College Of Education in 2012 on the same campus.
+The technical institution was named Ramya Sathianathan Polytechnic College in 2011 at Pudupatti Village.
+The second institution was Ramya Sathianathan College of Education in 2012 on the same campus.